About

 Me, personally

 When not thinking about stats and ML, I like to stay active.
 I played waterpolo for 14 years (I earned half-blue status in both Oxford and Cambridge by representing both universities in some of the annual varsity matches) and – like every other Oxbridge student – became infatuated with rowing during my student time.
 One may sometimes find me away from water on a run or a hike.
-I am also always ready to binge-watch a good Netflix show and love good food & cooking.
+I am also always ready to binge-watch a good show and love good food & cooking.

 News!